-The Town provides postemployment benefits for Police Department, Teachers and certain other retirees.
+The Town provides postemployment benefits for Police and Fire Departments, Teachers and certain other retirees.
 This benefit is provided per various bargaining agreements.
-The Town pays for 100% of retiree and spouse costs for Police and 75% of retiree costs for Town and Board of Education administrators.
-The Town is required to provide medical, dental and life insurance to certain retired police officers.
-The Town is also required to provide medical and dental insurance to certain other retirees until the retirees reach the age of 65 or unless covered elsewhere.
+The Town pays for 50% of retiree and spouse costs for Police and 75% of retiree costs for Board of Education administrators.
+The Town is required to provide medical and dental to certain retired police officers and certain other retirees until the retirees reach the age of 65 or unless covered elsewhere.
 The postemployment benefits plan is a single-employer defined benefit healthcare plan administered by the Town.
 The postemployment benefits plan is considered to be part of the Town's financial reporting entity and is included in the Town's financial report as the Other Postemployment Benefits Trust Fund.
 The Town does not issue a separate stand-alone financial statement for this program.